roggc/react-enhanced-suspense/README.md

 }
 ```

-if you don't need to transform the resolved value of the React's `Context`.
-This also works in React's `Suspense`, but it gives a Typescript error.
+if you don't need to transform the resolved value of the React `Context` (**the same applies for promises**).
+This also works in React's `Suspense`, but it gives a Typescript error (in the case of React `Context`).
 In `EnhancedSuspense` this Typescript error is fixed.

 ## Error Handling With `onError` (\*Client Only)